42BV/rest-convention/06-security.md

 ### Filter HTML

-If your application allows rich HTML editing make sure that the server side sanitizes the HTML.
+If the application allows rich HTML editing make sure that the server side sanitizes the HTML.
 Various libraries exist to do this, for example [JSoup](http://jsoup.org/cookbook/cleaning-html/whitelist-sanitizer).

 # Implementing the Security Guidelines with Spring Security